 In most cases, WordStar discards soft hyphens and closes up the word when re-forming a paragraph.
 But if the word runs past the end of a line, soft hyphens enable you to break the word as you wish and print the hyphen.
-You may use 'OE when typing names and foreign words with consecutive vowels or consonants, as in de Mon-tes-quieu.
+You may use OE when typing names and foreign words with consecutive vowels or consonants, as in de Mon-tes-quieu.

-If a long word appears frequently in your text, turn on the soft hyphen toggle, and use ${}^{\circ}QA$ with options G and N to substitute the soft-hyphenated word for the unhyphenated word. $\longrightarrow 5-4$ numbers.
+If a long word appears frequently in your text, turn on the soft hyphen toggle, and use ${}^{^{\circ}}\mathbf{Q}\mathbf{A}$ with options $\mathbf{G}$ and $\mathbf{N}$ to substitute the soft-hyphenated word for the unhyphenated word. $\longrightarrow$ 5-4

+If you enter text while OE is on, you may produce unwanted results.
+For example, you might type a budget report that includes both positive and negative numbers.
 With soft hyphen entry on, the hyphens that represent minus signs won't print.

-If you enter text while OE is on, you may produce unwanted results.
-For example, you might type a budget report that includes both positive and negative

-HOW TO ENTER A HARD HYPHEN Some words or names require a hard hyphen, for example, Boileau-Despreaux.
+HOW TO ENTER A HARD HYPHEN

+Some words or names require a hard hyphen, for example, Boileau-Despreaux.
 With OE on, you must enter a required hyphen as a special print character.